SwedbankPay/developer.swedbankpay.com/payments/mobile-pay/redirect.md

 ## Introduction

-* When you have prepared your merchant/webshop site, you make a `POST` request towards PayEx with your  Purchase information.
-You will receive a Redirect URL, leading to a secure PayEx hosted environment, in response, .
+* When you have prepared your merchant/webshop site, you make a `POST` request towards Swedbank Pay with your  Purchase information.
+You will receive a Redirect URL, leading to a secure Swedbank Pay hosted environment, in response, .
 * You need to redirect the browser of the end-user/consumer to that URL so that she may enter her MobilePay details .
-* When the payment is completed, PayEx will redirect the browser back to your merchant/webshop site.
+* When the payment is completed, Swedbank Pay will redirect the browser back to your merchant/webshop site.
-* Finally you need to make a `GET` request towards PayEx with the paymentID received in the first step, which will return the purchase result.
+* Finally you need to make a `GET` request towards Swedbank Pay with the paymentID received in the first step, which will return the purchase result.

 ## Screenshots